Promise to Love Dorset

 Project Background

-The Promise to Love Dorset campaign is a Dorset Council project which has been produced in collaboration with Dorset Area of Outstanding Natural Beauty, Visit Dorset and many other stakeholders.
-It has been paid for through the Government’s COVID funding.
+The Promise to Love Dorset campaign was a Dorset Council project which was produced in collaboration with Dorset National Landscape, Visit Dorset and many other stakeholders.
+It was paid for through the Government’s Covid funding.

-There is an extensive marketing plan in place which will promote the campaign throughout the summer this year.
+An extensive marketing plan promoted the campaign throughout the summer of 2021.